 - The Dung Ages: Arthur is one of the rare few in the series remotely concerned about personal hygiene (which makes sense if you consider he had Roman upbringing).
 Some supporting characters have never taken a bath in their lives, and are in fact unacquainted with the very concept.
 "Saponides et détergents" has Arthur force Roparhz and Guethenoc to take a bath ("Why'd they put a watering trough inside?"
 "And upstairs too?") so they'll be presentable for a delegation to the Roman emperor.
-Roparhz reveals he's been wearing the same shirt for fifteen years (without removing it), and later we're told that after changing the bathwater three times it's still back with a layer of grease.
+Roparhz reveals he's been wearing the same shirt for fifteen years (without removing it), and later we're told that after changing the bathwater three times it's still black with a layer of grease.

 - Dungeon Crawling: Several of the earlier episodes are typical underground explorations, with plenty spoofs of RPGs.
 The series' author is an avowed RPGer (notably, of Warhammer Fantasy Roleplay).